A suspected armed robber has died in hospital after being shot by police in Kemp Town, Brighton.

 IPCC Commissioner Mike Franklin said: "IPCC investigators are currently in Sussex carrying out enquiries to establish exactly what happened in this case.

-"This will involve taking initial accounts from those officers involved to establish which officer or officers fired and why, as well as identifying evidence on police systems such as incident logs and radio transmissions.
+"This will involve taking initial accounts from those officers involved to establish which officer or officers fired and why, as well as identifying evidence on police systems such as incident logs

 "We will be working to identify independent witnesses who saw any part of today’s incident as it unfolded, as well as to gather CCTV in the area which may have captured events.